A sequence to develop ideas about seeing

 The journey the light takes in order to get from what you've seen to your eye is the idea at the centre of this topic.
 To see something is to receive light in your eye from that thing.
 No lighting: no sighting.
 Everything else is secondary. so building and using the source-detector representation is the major task of this topic.

 To see something is to have light travel from our thing to your eye.

-The following pair of expositions are linked, in that the formation of shadows is a strong piece of evidence for light travelling in straight lines.
+This pair of expositions are linked, in that the formation of shadows is a strong piece of evidence for light travelling in straight lines.
 Although this is not formally required for the children at this stage it is useful to have in your mind.

 Every thing that is not luminous requires light to reflect from it in order to be seen.
 Therefore anything that can be seen must reflect light

-- Light travels from a source to your eye, if you can see the source
+- light travels from a source to your eye, if you can see the source

-- If you obstruct the route, then you get a shadow
+- if you obstruct the route, then you get a shadow

-- Seeing many things relies on reflected light
+- seeing many things relies on reflected light

-Find out more from the Physics Narratives
+Find out more from the Physics Narrative.